ypriverol/github-paper/document/manuscript.md

-The traditional way to promote scientific software is by publishing an associated paper in the peer-reviewed scientific literature, though as pointed out by Buckheir and Donoho, this is just advertizing [TODO: add citation to paper on http://statweb.stanford.edu/~wavelab/Wavelab_850/wavelab.pdf].
+The traditional way to promote scientific software is by publishing an associated paper in the peer-reviewed scientific literature, though as pointed out by Buckheir and Donoho, this is just advertizing \cite{Buckheit95wavelaband}.
 Additional steps can boost the visibility of a organization.
 For example, GitHub _Pages_ are simple websites freely hosted by GitHub.
 Users can create and host blog websites, help pages, manuals, tutorials and websites related to